Warren Township, Michigan

 Warren Township is a civil township of Midland County in the U.S. state of Michigan.
-The population was 2,107 at the 2000 census.
+The population was 2,040 at the 2020 census.
 The township surrounds the city of Coleman, but the two are administered autonomously.

 Geography

+The township is in the northwest corner of Midland County, bordered to the north by Gladwin County, to the west by Isabella County, and at its northwest corner by Clare County.
+The city of Coleman is surrounded by the western part of the township.